nevosmic/Michal-s_Quiz/README.md

 This is a quiz with questions that comes From a live database - General knowledge is needed to pass this challenge!
 The questions are from diverse categories.

-In this game you will first need to choose a difficulty level : easy/medium/hard
+In this game you will first need to choose a difficulty level : easy/medium/hard.

-At each round, you will have only 15 seconds to answer the question. your qoal is to answer as much questions as possible.
+Then, At each round, you will have only 15 seconds to answer the question.
+Your goal is to answer as much questions as possible.

+Good luck :)

 Welcome page